 Your grass only needs about one inch of water per week to thrive.
 So if it rains, remember to make the necessary changes to your irrigation system.
 If you’re looking to plant grass seeds for a whole new lawn once your mole troubles are behind you, opt for a grass or plants that need less water to stay healthy.
 That way, your soil can be drier in the future.

 3. Create a barrier — You can alternatively create a barrier of plants around the perimeter of your yard to keep moles at bay.
 Plants with a particularly strong scent, such as marigolds, daffodils, garlic and shallots can put off moles while adding more color to your garden.
+These are just some of the 7 plants that repel moles and keep them out of your yard.

 A trench can also act as a barrier around your yard, but it needs to be at least 2 inches deep and six inches wide to be effective.
 Fill it with rocks or line it with wire mesh to stop moles from finding their way in.